derekmerck/dstack-cirr/README.md

 3. Tag unique nodes for the scheduler

 The `storage` node will be assigned the database backend and DICOM mass archive accessors.
-Any `bridge` nodes will be assigned DICOM ingress, routing, and bridging services (b/c typically modalities register and allow endpoint access by specific IP addrs)
+Any `bridge` nodes will be assigned DICOM ingress, routing, and bridging services (b/c typically modalities authorize endpoint access by specific IP address.)

 ```bash
 $ docker node update --label-add storage=true host1   # mounts mass storage